tonymorris/blog/posts/2014-03-04-haskell-functions-take-one-argument.markdown

 approximating for the above expansion.
 It is important to understand what we really mean here.

-During my teaching, I will often make a deal with students; I will use this terser vocabulary with you and I will even let you use it, however, if at any moment you violate our understanding of its approximation, I will rip it on from under you and demand that you use the full expansion.
+During my teaching, I will often make a deal with students; I will use the terser vocabulary with you and I will even let you use it, however, if at any moment you violate our understanding of its proper meaning, I will rip it out from under you and demand that you use the full expansion.
 Almost always, the student will agree to this deal.

 Some time after having made this deal, I will hear the following question.
 Given, for example, this solution to an exercise: